sirimuppala/customer-event-sequence-prediction/README.md

    ![CreateStack](images/CreateStack.png)

 1.5.
 Under **Select Template**:
-    * Click radio button next to 'Upload a template to Amazon S3', then click **Browse...**
+    * Click radio button next to 'Upload a template to Amazon S3', then click **Browse**
     * From the local repository cloned to your machine in the detailed step 1, select the file ./prep/Workshop-Prep.yml
     * Click **Open**
     ![CreateStack](images/CreateStack-SpecifyTemplate.png)

 1.6.
 Under **Specify Stack Details**, enter: